nikolasavic3/Real-Time-Linear-Regression-Prediction-in-Elixir/README.md

-# Real-Time Linear Regression Predictor in Elixir
+# Real-Time Linear Regression Cryptocurrencies Predictor in Elixir

-Real-time linear regression model that predicts the y value for a given x value and takes the real y value and updates the model in a loop.
+A real-time linear regression model that predicts the price of BTC USDT pair given the elapsed future time in seconds.
+Continuous update of CSV tables.